Reyajosephine/CODSOFT/Chatbot/README.md

 # ChatBot App
-*This is a simple chatbot application built using Python and Kivy framework, integrated with SQLite for user authentication and conversation logging.*
+*It's a straightforward Python application with a KivyMD interface.
+Users can sign up, log in, and then chat with a basic chatbot.*

 ## Features
 - **User Authentication:** *Allows users to register with a unique username and password.
 Existing users can log in securely.*